tanimaraeliassantos/Laravel-cars-project/README.md

 In a world of multimillionaires with a number of cars available for a leisurable ride, wouldn't it be nice to have an app to keep data on your cars stored nice and tight?
 Well, fret no more!
 We have arrived.

 - Tanimara here you are!
-  How to create your own form request in Laravel from https://www.youtube.com/watch?v=wNnLnN3nubc
+  How to add image to form in Laravel from https://www.youtube.com/watch?v=IMld7bPw8P4&list=PLFHz2csJcgk_3VJwzVoeyMuC1rdBcfiLv&index=33

   See it live with `php artisan serve`.
   Run tailwind with `npm run watch` to see css changes live.